 In addition to testing those three functions, some multimeters test for continuity, or the absence of resistance within a circuit.
 Not all multimeters have dedicated continuity functions, but those that do emit an audible beep when continuity is present.
 If this setting isn't present, testing the resistance can be used instead.

-Finally, there are two different types of multimeters: analogue and digital.
+Finally, there are two different types of multimeters: analog and digital.
 The main difference between the two is their display.
-Analogue multimeters display their measurements with a needle that moves over a progressed scale.
+Analog multimeters display their measurements with a needle that moves over a progressed scale.
 Digital multimeters have an LCD screen that displays the measurements in four or five digits.
-Another difference is that analogue multimeters don't offer a continuity function.
+Another difference is that analog multimeters don't usually offer a continuity function, though some do.

 Parts of a Multimeter